Updated from original February 21, 2020 post

 - What School Could Be by Ted Dintersmith shares what Ted learned after spending 2016 visiting schools in all 50 states.
 Dintersmith took what he observed, his own research, the authentic stories from educators he met during his travels and has shared what he believes to be the changes needed for education in this book.
 Listen to the Ted Dintersmith Podcast Interview.

 There are many books out there and I could definitely add more to the list but wanted to create a resource for educators to explore a variety of topics from different perspectives.
-If I could add one more to this list, I would add one of my books because the inspiration for it came from all of the books that I have read.
-My first published book, In Other Words: Quotes that Push Our Thinking, gave me a space to share stories from educators and students as well as my own story.
-Quotes are used as a focal point to push thinking about the importance of growing ourselves as educators, knowing our why, as well as learning from and embracing failures and taking risks.
-A book for anyone, not just for educators.
+If I could add one more to this list, I would add my first published book, In Other Words: Quotes that Push Our Thinking which gave me a space to share stories from educators and students as well as my own story.
+Quotes are used as a focus to push thinking about the importance of growing ourselves as educators, knowing our why, as well as learning from and embracing failures and taking risks.